 ● The Daniel-Johnson dam

-● Located on the North Shore, 212 km (132 mi.) from the mouth of the Manicouagan River
+● Located on the North Shore, 132 mi.
+(212 km) from the mouth of the Manicouagan River

 But why was such a far location chosen?
 Because of the Manicouagan Reservoir.
-Created from the impact of an asteroid that fell from the sky 214 million years ago, the Manicouagan reservoir contains 140 BILLION cubic meters (31.78 billion gallons) of water!!!
+Created from the impact of an asteroid that fell from the sky 214 million years ago, the Manicouagan reservoir contains 31.78 billion gallons of water!!!
 In fact, it is the largest freshwater reservoir in the world!